quotient-im/libQuotient/CONTRIBUTING.md

 `char *` and similar unchecked C-style read/write arrays are forbidden - use Qt containers or at the very least `std::array<>` instead.
-Where you see fit (usually with data structures), try to use smart pointers, especially `std::unique_ptr<>` or `QScopedPointer` instead of bare pointers.
-When dealing with `QObject`s, use the parent-child ownership semantics exercised by Qt (this is preferred to using smart pointers).
+Where you see fit (usually with data structures), try to use smart pointers, especially `std::unique_ptr<>`, instead of bare pointers.
+When dealing with `QObject`s, use the parent-child ownership semantics exercised by Qt (this in turn is preferred to using smart pointers).
 If you find a particular use case where the strict semantic of unique pointers doesn't help and a shared pointer is necessary, feel free to step up with the working code and it will be considered for inclusion.